MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 </TabItem>
 </Tabs>

-Enables or disables preferring the MetaMask browser extension over MetaMask Mobile.
+When set to `true`, the MetaMask browser extension is displayed as the default option in the SDK connection modal.
+When set to `false`, MetaMask Mobile is displayed as the default option.
 The default is `false`.

 ### `readonlyRPCMap`